ABOUT

 Mega

 I was born and raised in Jakarta, while my parents are from Pekalongan, in Central Java, famous for its batik and textile industry.
 After finishing high school I worked 8 years for a film production agency and mining company, before joining a luxury lifestyle magazine.
 After meeting Toine I joint his digital marketing agency, taking care of administration, finance and legal matters.
-In 2019 we got married and moved to Bali.
 We initially lived in Legian, focusing on our digital marketing agency.
 During the pandemic we decided to change our lifestyle and bought a plantation here in Sanda.
 Initially we spent every weekend here in the mountains, but soon did not really feel home anymore in he busy south and decided to move here permanently.

 .